awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ Hybrid Activations ]

-To set up servers and VMs in your hybrid environment as managed instances, you need to create a managed\-instance [activation](systems-manager-managedinstances.md)\.
+To set up servers and VMs in your hybrid environment as managed instances, you need to create a managed instance [activation](systems-manager-managedinstances.md)\.
 After you complete the activation, you receive an activation code and ID\.
 This code/ID combination functions like an Amazon EC2 access ID and secret key to provide secure access to the Systems Manager service from your managed instances\.

 ------